 In addition most log homes in Texas and parts of the southern United States were “chinked” for the winter, which entailed filling the spaces between logs with mud.
 As summer approached, the chinking was removed to allow air to circulate, a modern-day “screen” of sorts.

 Housekeepers would finish the process by disinfecting and refreshing their homes with vinegar and herbs, which are great choices still today as natural alternatives to harsh household disinfectants.
+Another reason to wait until spring is because its finally warm enough to open windows and doors to let the place air out.

 The Dirt on Spring Cleaning